jparrott06/Assignment1-AkhtarParrott/README.md

   - Hover over buttons to see color changes and transitions
   - Click on the Searchbox on home.html
   - More to come when we go from static to dynamic scripts!
+  - googleBooks.html
+    - Try out our 'Buy on Amazon' button to search buy a book you found!
+    - See our Average Review and Total Pages fields for each eligible book
+  - signup.html
+    - Now sign-up for Chirpy using your existing Facebook, Instagram, or Gmail account!